logicraju/ROS_Book_WS/readme.md

-@Author: Rajesh Subramanian
-Resources for the book: "Build Autonomous Mobile Robot from Scratch using ROS: Simulation and Hardware" Contains example codes for the chapters in the book
+### Resources for the book:
+# Build Autonomous Mobile Robot from Scratch using ROS: Simulation and Hardware
+### Description: Contains example codes for the chapters in the book
+#### Author: Rajesh Subramanian